arokem/scipy-optimize/01-intro.md

 ---
 layout: page
-title: Introduction
+title: Introduction: models and why we like them
 minutes: 20
 ---
-# Introduction: models and why we like them

 > ## Learning Objectives {.objectives}
 >